 While fleas cannot fly, they have an amazing ability to jump large distances with relative ease.
 In fact, fleas can jump approximately 4-5 feet upwards!
 Many wonder how it’s possible for such a small pest to be able to accomplish such an amazing feat of acrobatics.
 Their secret lies in their strong legs and another very important element.
 Fleas are equipped with something called Resilin.
 This protein has very similar properties as rubber and it gives the flea a sort of springboard (once its compressed) that launches it forward (or upwards) when it wants to reach certain places in your home.
 During its airborne assault, it can land on your pets or you, looking for fresh blood (yikes).

-Do Fleas Fly On Humans and Can People Get Fleas?
+Do Fleas Fly on Humans and Are You at Risk?

 Unfortunately, one of the frustrating things that most pet owners have to deal with is fleas.
 Fleas have the ability to multiply very quickly and can be very hard to get rid of.
 In my personal experience, dogs seem to be the most vulnerable to flea infestations so if you see one of them scratching, take immediate action to ensure that they are not brought into your home.
 Just like humans, fleas use dogs and other pets as their own personal transport to get to other areas in your home and garden.
-I highly recommend you take a look at this article to learn how you can help your pets if they have fleas.
+If you are thinking of using a insecticide collar for your pets, please keep in mind that although they work, flea collars are toxic and should be used with care.

 - Mix a small amount of rosemary oil and warm water and give your pet a daily bath for about a week.